thalisgold/spatial-modelling-tool/README.md

 For  fractional-brownian-motion and gaussian-random-field distributions the autocorrelation range could be specified.
 Five different ranges were implemented for each of these.
 The appended number corresponds to the range.

 ![Generated predictors](https://github.com/thalisgold/Spatial-modelling-tool/blob/main/images/Predictors.jpg)
-Figure 1: Six simulated predictors.
+Figure 1: Six NLMs created with the NLMR package and now serving as predictors.

 ### Step 2: Simulation of the target variable
 Since the tool does not work with real data, there is no variable that the model is supposed to predict later on.
 Hence, before any prediction can be made, it is necessary to simulate a target variable.
 Once again, the NLMs are utilised.
 The user must first select the NLMs on the basis of which the target variable is to be simulated.
 The same NLMs are available as for the selection of the predictors.